Cameron Dodson

-Cameron Dodson (July 28, 1988 - December 19, 2021) was an American professional USAC Silver Crown and stock car racing driver.
+Cameron Dodson (July 28, 1988 – December 19, 2021) was an American professional USAC Silver Crown and stock car racing driver.
 Dodson won the 2007 USAC Silver Crown Rookie of the Year award, and competed in four Truck races in 2006.
 He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 63 for MB Motorsports.

-On December 19, 2021, Dodson was hit by a car while crossing the street and killed instantly.
+On December 19, 2021, Dodson was hit by a motorist while crossing the street and died instantly.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)